 Our expert staff

-Our staff teach in departments across the university, and specialise in a wide range of topics including American history, law, literature, film, politics, and sociology.
+Our staff teach in faculties across the University, and specialise in a wide range of topics including history, law, literature, film, politics, and sociology.

 Our course offers you the chance to gain a wide-ranging knowledge of many aspects of American life and intimate acquaintance with the region in the United States where you have spent a period of study.